 Simple changes to how policy information is delivered by the government can improve public health.
 A new billing code can mean a person with 15 years of experience suddenly has to spend significant time understanding basic requirements — time that’s essential during a national emergency.

-The pandemic, and the deluge of regulatory changes that followed (and which continue to evolve), demonstrate how critical it is to think about — and support — behind-the-scenes staff who are directly impacted by these changes.
+The pandemic, and the deluge of regulatory changes that followed (and which continue to evolve), demonstrates how critical it is to think about — and support — behind-the-scenes staff who are directly impacted by these changes.